-International Implementation and Compliance38
+International Implementation and Compliance32

 Since 2010, converging international views on Iran have produced an unprecedented degree of global cooperation in pressuring Iran with sanctions.
-Increasingly, even Iran's neighbors-always reluctant to antagonize Iran-are joining the effort.
-Some European and Asian countries have joined the burgeoning sanctions regime not necessarily out of belief in sanctions' efficacy but rather as a means of perhaps heading off unwanted military action by the United States or Israel against Iran's nuclear facilities.
-A comparison between U.S., U.N., and EU sanctions against Iran is contained in Table 3 below.
-To increase international compliance with all applicable sanctions, on May 1, 2012, President Obama issued an Executive Order (13608) giving the Treasury Department the ability to identify and sanction (cutting them off from the U.S. market) foreign persons who help Iran or Syria evade U.S. and multilateral sanctions.
+Increasingly, Iran's neighbors-always reluctant to antagonize Iran-are joining the effort.
+Some countries have joined the sanctions regime primarily as a means of perhaps heading off unwanted military action against Iran by the United States or by Israel.
+A comparison between U.S., U.N., and EU sanctions against Iran is contained in Table 4 below.
+To increase international compliance with all applicable sanctions, on May 1, 2012, President Obama issued Executive Order 13608, giving the Treasury Department the ability to identify and sanction (cutting them off from the U.S. market) foreign persons who help Iran or Syria evade U.S. and multilateral sanctions.